casterbn/QtCompile/library/home-Index Page.md

 ## Update History

+### 2020.3.6
+Upload 5.12.7 Android series with NDK r21.
+Upload 5.15.0-beta1 series.
+(VS2017 and VS2019 shared builds are not provided due to QtWebEngine compile failure)

 ### 2020.2.6
 Upload Windows on ARM64 cross compile. (for now it only supports Qt 5.12 and later using VS2017.)